trippleflux/nxscripts/nxtools/trunk/docs/Readme.txt

 - Make SITE GINFO/WHO customizable - not a high priority.

-- Write a compatible sitebot (Infernus is on the way!).
+- Write a compatible sitebot; AlcoBot at http://www.alcoholicz.com.

 - Convert this manual to a cleanly formatted HTML file (like WarC and Harm have done with ioA and ioBanana).